THE NUMBER 31328: THE BOOK OF SLAVERY

-To Noumero 31328: The book of Slavery, is an autobiographical testimony written by Elias Venezis detailing the author’s experience as a prisoner enslaved in a work battalion during the Greek Genocide.
+The Number 31328: The Book of Slavery (Το Νούμερο 31328: Το Βιβλίο της Σκλαβίας) is an autobiographical testimony written by Elias Venezis detailing the author’s experience as a prisoner enslaved in a work battalion during the Greek Genocide.
 In 1978, the story line of the book was adapted into a film titled '1922' directed by Nikos Koundouros.
 The film was controversially banned in Greece until 1982 by the Greek Government due to pressure from the Turkish Foreign Ministry who complained that the film would ruin Greek-Turkish relations.

-In chapter 18, Venezis recounts when a group of prisoners were taken to a ravine just out of Magnesia (today Manisa) where they were ordered to hide the remains of tens of thousands of Christians who had been slaughtered during the final phase of the genocide.
-Having endured the depths of human suffering themselves, the prisoners made light of the situation.
-Venezis wrote:
+In chapter 18, Venezis recounts the time a group of prisoners were taken to a ravine just outside of Manisa and were ordered to hide the remains of tens of thousands of Christians who had been slaughtered during the final phase of the genocide.
+Having endured the depths of human suffering, the prisoners tried to make light of the situation.

 Inside this ravine it was estimated that they'd killed about forty thousand Christians from Smyrna (Izmir) and Magnesia during the early days of the Smyrna Holocaust; males and females.
 The bodies had melted over winter and the water of the gorge which descended from above pushed the corpses further down.
 Our job all day was to push the corpses back in so that they couldn't be seen.

 - What are you holding? a prisoner asked.